Franz S. Exner: Endorsing Röntgen

+Research

-The extent of his contribution as an organiser and mentor, helping to ensure that Physics research was based on a sound footing from which the discoveries of the twentieth century might flow, has frequently led Exner's own research work to be downplayed or overlooked by commentators.
-His own researches nevertheless contributed significantly to the overall human knowledge-base.
+The extent of his contribution as an organiser and mentor, helping to ensure that physics research was based on a sound footing from which the discoveries of the 20th century might flow, has frequently led Exner's own research work to be downplayed or overlooked by commentators.

 His earliest published work concerned determination of the temperature at which water will reach its maximum density.
 His focus between 1877 and 1894 was on the rapidly evolving field of electrochemistry and the chemical implications of galvanic processes in different materials.
 Subsequently he broadened his research interests to incorporate aspects of meteorology, spectroscopy and radioactivity, with a particular interest in measurement techniques involving atmospheric electricity.
 Inspired by the prospect of being able to determine more precisely the chemical compositions of some of the very many of meteorites that had accumulated in the university collection, during the later 1890s he turned to work on spectral analytic investigation, working with his student Eduard Haschek to develop a method for rapid measurement of wavelengths by using enlarged photo-plates and spectral projections onto a white screen.
-During his final decades his personal research work was primarily concerned with the implications of the Young–Helmholtz "three colo(u)r" theory, attempting to ground the theory more firmly in experimental evidence, and defending it robustly against detractors.
+During his final decades his personal research work was primarily concerned with the implications of the Young–Helmholtz theory, attempting to ground the theory more firmly in experimental evidence, and defending it against detractors.